Tag Archives: microsoft

 Taking the headline from Time Business article, the PC industry is certainly in a different place now.
 The PC, aka Microsoft based laptops and desktops, have always been the corporate standard for productivity machines.
 On the Enterprise level, corporate users demand Microsoft products (ie. Powerpoint) suites, VPN to access internal servers behind the firewall, Remote Desktop for Windows servers, and in some cases, multiple monitors for multitasking needs.

 However, there’s been grumbling about the tablets taking over Enterprise issued PCs and Laptops – mainly due to juggernaut Apple’s iPad.
 In response, there are now many more tablet offerings from RIM, Toshiba, ACER, or ASUS.
 But such ventures do not always end up well.
-HP pulled the Touchpad after 6 weeks of production!1 That’s just the start – who knows who else will quit the quest to quell the iPad.
+HP pulled the Touchpad after 6 weeks of production! ((Like the old saying from Chrysler’s Lee Iacocca: “Lead, follow, or GET OUT OF THE WAY!”
+It’s easier to follow the leader.
+In HP’s case, they sure did got out of the way.))
+That’s just the start – who knows who else will quit the quest to quell the iPad.

 There’s a glimmer of hope to revitalize the PC business: the Ultra-thin laptops are coming.
 Recently, Toshiba has just announced a good looking one called the Z830 coming this November.
 Lenovo has an offering.
 Even ACER is in the mix.